juna-2017/ReadMe-generator/README.md

 After inputting the initial response, it will continue to prompt for information about your application repository, which is then used to generate a high-quality, professional README in your README.md file.

 ## Link
-Here is a video link to see this generator deployed:
+Here is a video link to see the functionality of this generator: [Watch Me!](https://drive.google.com/file/d/15uAJ1a_kkJwXjopTdoUB7GD4xx1ImJ8t/view?usp=drive_link)